How to brake

 On the towing setup I can actually change the breaking mode, from low medium or high so I've got a heavier weight and this has got a 3 1/2 ton towing capacity I can maybe go to that high setting if I was just if I was just towing maybe a box trailer that was 500 kilos I could stay in a lower setting and somewhere in between might be medium.

-So just to finish off think about those braking distances, so your standard distance that you'd stay behind a car traveling at 100 km an hour, I would double that when I'm towing and if the conditions are really poor and wet slippery conditions snowy, icy conditions even, you want to go further double that even again.
+So just to finish off think about those braking distances, so your standard distance that you'd stay behind a car travelling at 100 km an hour, I would double that when I'm towing and if the conditions are really poor and wet slippery conditions snowy, icy conditions even, you want to go further double that even again.

 So big thing is to stay safe this is a fantastic tow vehicle it's got all the safety features, but you've got to help yourself out a little bit, use upstairs, think about the fact that it's going to take you a fair bit longer to slow down so you've got the weight of this vehicle the weight of what you're telling whether it be a big caravan or a big boat like this so, physics is pretty simple you've got inertia moving forward and it does take a bit longer when you've got that car go behind you and you can cover that off by increasing your braking distance.